main banner

 Having said that I can give no proof, let me at once say that I believe that your main theory could well be correct, for the following reasons.

 Firstly, the man himself.
-Although I knew him little, for I was flying as a replacement airgunner on this particular flight and was not a regular member of F/o Dear’s crew, he struck me without question as the type who would, in the circumstances, do as you believe he did.
+Although I knew him little, for I was flying as a replacement airgunner on this particular flight and was not a regular member of F/O Dear’s crew, he struck me without question as the type who would, in the circumstances, do as you believe he did.
 Secondly, we had on board, a large depth charge which had not been jettisoned due to our knowledge that we were over land.
 Thirdly, and most important of all, that our Captain presumably went down with the Whitley, since his body was never recovered.
 In view of our original height and certainly of the length of time during which I was able to hear the aircraft still flying after I left it, there should have been ample time for both pilots to have jumped clear.
 (Whilst in interned at the Curragh camp I learned that the Captain had not been found and could not understand the reason in view of the adequate time available for jumping)."

 Robert George Harkell died in August 1998 in Warwickshire.

-The crash is mentioned occasionally in the local Galway papers and as late as 2012, there was talk among some people about raising a memorial to the pilots on the basis that they had deliberately avoided crashing into Galway with the depth charge laden aircraft.
+The crash is mentioned occasionally in the local Galway papers and as late as 2012, there was talk again about raising a memorial to the pilots on the basis that they had deliberately avoided crashing into Galway with the depth charge laden aircraft.
 Review of the limited wartime statements don't indicate that the pilots were doing this.
 It is felt that witnesses to the aircraft in its final minutes felt that the crew were avoiding built up areas.
 The two survivors made no observations of that nature and sadly the pilots perished in the incident.
 Witnesses also believed they heard an explosion after the crash which might have been the sound of the aircraft's weapons detonating, but again, this is only assumption.
 What ever the truth might be behind the actions of the pilots in those last few minutes, it is certain that three young airmen lost their lives in a tragic accident.
 Hayden Lawford, who passed away in 2013, sent on his findings from the review of the Operations Record Book for 502 Squadron.
 This is held in the UK national Archives in Kew, London:

 Interestingly enough the 502 Sqdn ORB indicates that at the time there were problems with the props on the Whitley - there had been one ditching and a return to base with prop problems on 11th March.
 It is possibly significant that at 12.25 on 12th all 502 Sqdn aircraft were grounded and 3 aircraft sent to Staverton for prop changes, no further ops were undertaken by 502 for the rest of March 1941.